npr/pmp-php-sdk/README.md

 ## License

-The PMP `phpsdk` is free software, and may be redistributed under the MIT-LICENSE.
+The PMP PHP SDK is free software, and may be redistributed under the MIT-LICENSE.

 Thanks for listening!